Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

   1.3) **ShadCN** is a UI library for Next.js that I use here to incorporate some standards into the design.
 For the Bachelor of Science, I can focus on the technical aspects and not waste too much time explaining the UI / UX design.

   1.4) **Tailwind** is a utility-first CSS framework, which provides its users with utility classes and standardized procedures for how the design will behave.
 So I don't need to spend ages styling individual CSS elements.
 With the CSS Tailwind Intellisense Extension for Visual Studio Code, I can see and select the utility classes directly in the editor and still have my CSS.
+But still, Tailwind needs some time to learn and get used to it, so dont judge me too hard if the design is not perfect yet or is buggy here and there.
+All in all it still should be responsive and user-friendly.

   1.5) **Lucide.dev** is an icon library with a variety of SVG icons that I use here to spice up the design.
 The elements from ShadCN and Lucide should also behave responsively on the mobile device.